Hesperian Health Guides

 child walking on a hanging board

-To appreciate the experience of a child who has trouble with balance (cerebral palsy), have one of the children try to walk on a hanging board (or other moving surface).
+To appreciate the experience of a child who has trouble with balance due to cerebral palsy, have one of the children try to walk on a hanging board (or other moving surface).

 Shoe with pebbles in it, pebbles tied to bottom of foot, child with pebbles tied to bottom of feet speaks.